Ursine colobus: Habitat

 Ursine colobuses are found in lowland rainforest and in gallery forests which extend northwards into the Guinea Forest Savannah Zone.
 In Bénin, these monkeys were observed in several habitats, including swamp forests, semi-deciduous forests and gallery forests.

 Distribution

 It is found in Benin, Ivory Coast, Ghana, Nigeria, and Togo, as well as very southernmost Burkina Faso.
 Its natural habitat is subtropical or tropical moist lowland forests.
 It is threatened by habitat loss.

 Conservation

+The ursine colobus is hunted for its skin and meat.

 The ursine colobus is threatened by both hunting and deforestation.
 Its range falls within a region which includes a dense and rapidly growing human population, where forest destruction has been extensive, and there is uncontrolled hunting of wildlife in many places.
 However, in some parts of their range these monkeys are held to be sacred.
 It is listed as Class A under the African Convention, and under Appendix II of CITES.
 They are known to live within a number of protected areas including Comoe National Park, Fazao-Malfakassa National Park and Mole, Bui and Digya National Parks (Ghana).